 - All authors are obliged to provide retractions or corrections of errors, in case of detection.

-The IJMSS, has a policy of plagiarism detection, which aims to ensure that the authors comply with the ethical standards necessary to ensure a process of transparency in the publication process.
+The IJMSS has a plagiarism detection policy, which aims to ensure that authors comply with the ethical standards necessary to ensure a process of transparency in the publication process.

-Editors of the journal carry out the plagiarism detection process through the Turnitin software, and it takes place in the first edition stage (once the article is received).
-When plagiarism is detected, it is rejected immediately and the authors are informed of the situation.
+The journal editors carry out the plagiarism detection process through the Turnitin software, and it is carried out in the first edition stage (once the article is received).
+When plagiarism is detected, it is rejected immediately and the perpetrators are informed of the situation.

-In the same way, the reviewers are asked, during the evaluation stage, to inform if they detect any form of plagiarism in the manuscript.
+In the same way, the reviewers are asked, during the evaluation stage, to report if they detect any form of plagiarism in the manuscript.

-When investigating misconduct is detected, editors have the duty to inform the editorial committee so that the necessary measures are taken: retractions, corrections, apologies, clarifications.
-Editors should always be willing to publish corrections, clarifications, retractions and apologies when needed.
+When a lack of investigation is detected, the editors have the duty to inform the editorial committee so that the necessary measures are taken: retractions, rectifications, apologies, clarifications.
+Editors should always be ready to post corrections, clarifications, retractions, and apologies when necessary.

-The response to a posted error depends on the nature of the error and the person or organization calling attention to the problem.
-When a research misconduct is detected, the editors have the duty to inform the editorial committee so that the necessary measures are taken: retractions, corrections, apologies, clarifications.
+The response to a posted error depends on the nature of the error and the person or organization bringing the problem to your attention.
+When a lack of research is detected, the editors have the duty to inform the editorial committee so that the necessary measures are taken: retractions, corrections, apologies, clarifications.
 Editors and copywriters should always be ready to post corrections, clarifications, retractions, and apologies when necessary.

-For peer-reviewed content, error types can be categorized as:
+For peer-reviewed content, error types can be classified as:

-- Erratum: If the journal makes a significant error that may affect the work or reputation of the authors, the published notification is called an errata.
-Correction of errors: if the author (s) make a major mistake, all authors must approve and sign the corrections (correction document) or the journal must be informed of their opinions in disagreement.
+- Erratum: if the journal makes a significant error that may affect the work or the reputation of the authors, the published notification is called an erratum.
+Correction of errors: if the author or authors make a major mistake, all authors must approve and sign the corrections (correction document) or the journal must be informed of their opinions in disagreement.

 - Retraction: if the results are not valid, all co-authors must sign a retraction explaining the error and how it affected the conclusions.
 This will be submitted for publication and is the most consequential type of error.

-- Addendum: If additional information about an article is posted, you can include an Editorial Expression of Concern.
-It is attached to documents that the personal publisher considers require additional explanation for understanding.
-After receiving the communication to the editor, the Editorial Committee is summoned to make a joint decision on the resulting measure, which when decreed, is communicated to the author and is carried out as soon as possible.
+- Addendum: If additional information about an article is posted, you can include an Editorial Concern.
+It is attached to documents that the personal editor considers require additional explanation for understanding.
+Once the communication to the editor has been received, the Editorial Committee is summoned to make a joint decision on the resulting measure, which when decreed, is communicated to the author and is carried out as soon as possible.

 All determinations are made maintaining the integrity and prestige of the journal and its authors.
 The IJMSS is governed by COPE standards when developing these processes in editorial practice.

-The specific preservation actions used for IJMSS digital resources will depend largely on the source and type of content, as well as existing technology, expertise, and ongoing support.
-Preservation actions based on current resources can be broken down as follows:
+The specific preservation actions used for IJMSS digital resources largely depend on the source and type of content, as well as existing technology, experience, and ongoing support.
+Conservation actions based on current resources can be broken down as follows:

-As these resources are not owned or directly controlled by the journal, journal staff cannot manage them.
-Instead, subscription-based digital resources are primarily managed by agreement with the publisher to use third-party preservation services (such as Portico and LOCKSS).
+Since these resources are not owned or controlled by the journal, they cannot be managed by the journal staff.
+Instead, subscription-based digital assets are primarily managed by an agreement with the publisher to use third-party preservation services (such as Portico and LOCKSS).

-The IJMSS will also continue its participation in Portico, LOCKSS, and HathiTrust, in support of third-party archiving arrangements of resources not owned by the journal.
-The value of participation in these and other such services will be regularly assessed.
+The IJMSS will also continue its participation in Portico, LOCKSS, and HathiTrust, in support of third-party resource archiving arrangements that are not owned by the journal.
+The value of participation in these and other similar services will be evaluated periodically.

 Resources created by or for, and owned by the journal:

-These resources will be comprehensively managed using the life cycle model.
-Expectation is that all IJMSS resource content and associated metadata will be developed according to current standards and best practices, and stored in a long-term repository within the journal infrastructure or in a consortium-based repository system (such as HathiTrust).
+These resources are managed comprehensively using the life cycle model.
+All IJMSS resource content and associated metadata are expected to be developed in accordance with current standards and best practices, and stored in a long-term repository within the journal infrastructure or based on a repository system. in consortia (like HathiTrust).

-The current rejection rate of the magazine is 51%.
+The current rejection rate for the journal is 51%.

-The journal provides a DOI identifier for each paper published.
+The journal provides a DOI identifier for each published article.